hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

       # this can be referred by #components/parameters/tenantId
 ```

-## Advantages of externalised definitions
+## Advantages of externalized definitions
 Externalized definitions have many advantages over traditional inline definitions, such as:

-- Loosely coupling data models, and definitions from OpenAPI Specification.
+- Loosely coupled data models, and definitions from the OpenAPI Specification
-- Data models can be reused with common definitions.
+- Reusable data models with common definitions
-- This will reduce the OpenAPI specification files significantly.
+- This will reduce the OpenAPI specification files significantly
-- Easy to manage and govern OpenAPI specification files.
+- Easy to manage and govern OpenAPI specification files

 ## Conclusion
-In this article, I have explained the four techniques to simplify the OpenAPI specification using loosely coupled, reusable data model definitions.
-I have also explained the advantages of these approaches.
+In this article, I explained four techniques used to simplify the OpenAPI Specification using loosely coupled, reusable data model definitions and pointed out the advantages of these approaches.
+Check back for more articles on this and other subjects on the HPE Developer [blog](https://developer.hpe.com/blog).